 Walk c440 Whin Rigg, Illgill Head and Boat How from Miterdale Bridge

-This 8¾ mile, Grade 6 (Moderate), easy-to-follow, hand-crafted walk, complete with GPS Waypoints, starts at Miterdale Bridge & will take about 5½ hrs to complete.
+This 8¾ mile, Grade 6 (Moderate), easy-to-follow, hand-crafted walk, complete with GPS Waypoints, starts at Miterdale Bridge & will take you about 5½ hrs to complete.

 Download Walk PDF Icon